aws/sagemaker-python-sdk/sagemaker-train/tests/integ/train/shallow/README.md

 # Shallow (submit-then-stop) integration tests

-These tests replace the full `sagemaker-train` integ suite **on the PR gate only**.
+These tests add fast acceptance coverage on the PR gate.
+They run in their own `fast-integ-tests` job, **alongside** the existing `integ-tests` CodeBuild suite, which is unchanged.
 The deep suites still run on the scheduled CI-health workflows.

+What this suite changes about the gate is not which job runs, but what the existing one selects: the `gpu_intensive` marks added here deselect the deep tests that submit a job and wait for it, and this suite covers those code paths instead.

 ## What a passing test proves